Best Edible Plants for your Vertical Garden

 Vertical gardening is turning out to be one of the best and fun way wherein one can add plants to the balcony, patio or even if there is a small space in their house.
 There is no need for building up an elaborate structure.
 All you need is just some creative instinct and the right kind of materials to get your vertical garden in place.
-Talking in simpler terms, vertical gardening is said to be gardening that is basically carried out with plants that are either positioned above the ground level or they are kept in such a way wherein they can grow in the upward direction.
+Talking in simpler terms, vertical gardening is said to be gardening or landscaping that is basically carried out with plants that are either positioned above the ground level or they are kept in such a way wherein they can grow in the upward direction.

 So instead of just one or two point placed on the ground you can have several of them positioned on a pallet.
 For small spaces, vertical gardening or living green walls is turning out to be one of the best options.
 The main thing is to choose the right kind of plant, such as flowering plants, herbs, edible plants and so on.

 The quality of soil that is used in the vertical garden is of real importance and the reason is since there is not as much as it would have normally been.
 Hence especially for the edible garden it becomes important to get the best of the soil when you start it off and from time to time sprinkle high quality organic compost to it so that the soil food is kept on.

 Also there is an advantage of vertical gardens and one of them being that the plants can grow upwards.
 Ensure to have proper water arrangement carried out for edible plants, it can be through the normal watering system or the drip irrigation method which can be installed.
 Nutrients for edible plant growth is very important.
 You can add in some compost teas or worm juice in the soil so as to replace the nutrients in it time and again.